Faminic/backend-v2/MANUAL.md

 # PVCC website - User Manual

-# General
+# Website Features

+## Booking

+### Facilities
+Most facilities are bookable online.
+This is further explained in the "Venues" section under "Administrator".
+When a user navigates to the PVCC booking form, they will have to enter their full name, phone number and email.
+Then they will need to select a facility, after which they can select a specific room and choose a duration, specifying how long the user wishes to use the facility.
+Choosing a duration will automatically generate and display to the user the cost to use their chosen facility for the chosen duration.
+The user then chooses a date, after which a list of available times based on their chosen duration and date will be automatically generated for them.
+Finally, the user has to tick the checkbox to consent to PVCC storing their email address and phone number in case they need to contact the user.

+After submitting, the user is taken to the paypal website where they follow the respective steps to confirm the payment.
+After the payment has been successfully confirmed, the user is redirected to PVCC's website with a message telling them their payment is confirmed and highlights some booking details.

+The user also has the option to cancel their payment from the paypal site, after which they are redirected back to PVCC's website with a message telling them their payment was cancelled.

-## Activities
+### Activities
 Activities (e.g. Fast Feet Football Academy) are not bookable online.
 To make an enquiry about an activity, a user can email PVCC via the Contact-Us page.

-## Facilities
-Most facilities are bookable online.
-When a user navigates to the PVCC booking form, they will be able to select a facility, duration and date, and a list of available times will automatically be generated for them.

 The user can then select a time and pay for their booking via Paypal.
 When the payment has been confirmed, they receive a payment summary, and a reservation will be created in the PVCC database.
 PVCC receives an email with the booking details, including name, phone number and the Paypal payment ID.

 # Administrator

 ## Editing Basic Content
 Basic (static) content can be edited via the **main admin page**.